 - In 1999 the New Zealand Law Commission recommended that hearsay evidence should be admitted if it was reliable, and if it was necessary to do so.
 Hearsay evidence would accordingly become generally admissible, subject to the criteria of necessity and reliability.
-The New Zealand recommendation is different from that of its English counterpart, as the English Law Commission had recommended the retention of a general rule against hearsay, subject to specified exceptions, with a limited inclusionary discretion. - 5.7 In Scotland, the Scottish Law Commission confirmed that the traditional preference for direct oral evidence over hearsay should be preserved, but recommended that hearsay evidence should be admitted if there were truly insurmountable difficulties in obtaining the evidence from the statement-maker personally, on oath or affirmation in the presence of the jury and subject to cross-examination.3 Many of the Scottish Law Commission's recommendations were subsequently incorporated in the Criminal Justice (Scotland) Act 19954. - 5.8 In South Africa, the South African Law Commission recommended that hearsay evidence should be admissible if the party against whom that evidence was to be adduced agreed to its admission, or if the person upon whose credibility the probative value of that evidence depended himself testified at the proceedings.
+The New Zealand Law Commission's recommendations were subsequently enacted in the Evidence Act 2006, which came into force on 1 August 2007.
+The New Zealand approach is different from that of the English Law Commission, which had recommended the retention of a general rule against hearsay, subject to specified exceptions, with a limited inclusionary discretion. - 5.7 In Scotland, the Scottish Law Commission confirmed that the traditional preference for direct oral evidence over hearsay should be preserved, but recommended that hearsay evidence should be admitted if there were truly insurmountable difficulties in obtaining the evidence from the statement-maker personally, on oath or affirmation in the presence of the jury and subject to cross-examination.3 Many of the Scottish Law Commission's recommendations were subsequently incorporated in the Criminal Justice (Scotland) Act 1995.4 - 5.8 In South Africa, the South African Law Commission recommended that hearsay evidence should be admissible if the party against whom that evidence was to be adduced agreed to its admission, or if the person upon whose credibility the probative value of that evidence depended himself testified at the proceedings.
 Furthermore, the South African Law Commission recommended that the court should be given a discretion to allow hearsay evidence in certain circumstances.
 These recommendations

-1 Law Commission, Report: Evidence in Criminal Proceedings: Hearsay and Related Topics (1997), Law Com No 245, at paras 6.53 and 8.136.
+English Law Commission report, Evidence in Criminal Proceedings: Hearsay and Related Topics (1997), Law Com No 245, at paras 6.53 and 8.136.